Navigating the Complex Landscape of Shock Filter Cahn-Hilliard Equation: From Regularized to Entropy Solutions: Abstract

-Regarding the boundary conditions, we have already explained that from a practical point of view, they are not of substantial importance.
-However, this could be an obstacle in the theoretical analysis of the equation.
-We note that \eqref{che} augmented with the Dirichlet conditions or the Neumann conditions are handled similarly since we can construct approximate solutions via the Galerkin approximation (see Section 3.2).
+are handled similarly since we can construct approximate solutions via the Galerkin approximation (see Section 3.2).
 A problem here lies in the fact that neither of the latter conditions (Dirichlet or Neumann) allows for the elimination of boundary terms in \eqref{che} when deriving the energy estimate.
-Namely, informally speaking, if we multiply \eqref{che} by $u$ and integrate over $[0,T]\times \Omega$, upon application of the integration by parts, some boundary terms will remain on the right-hand side.
-Moreover, it is not clear what the boundary conditions mean since we do not have the existence of the strong boundary traces for granted.
-Indeed, due to the presence of the highly nonlinear term $\arctan(\Delta u)$, the solution $u$ might not be of the bounded variation.
-Therefore, we shall (implicitly) include the boundary conditions in the variational formulation of \eqref{che}, \eqref{bc}, \eqref{ic} (see Definition \ref{sol-young}).
+Namely, informally speaking, if we multiply \eqref{che} by $u$ and integrate over $[0,T] \times \Omega$, upon application of integration by parts, some boundary terms will remain on the right-hand side.
+Moreover, it is not clear what the boundary conditions mean since we do not have the existence of strong boundary traces for granted.
+Indeed, due to the presence of the nonlinear term $\arctan(\Delta u)$, the solution $u$ might not be of bounded variation.
+Therefore, we shall (implicitly) include the boundary conditions in the variational formulation of \eqref{che}, \eqref{bc}, \eqref{ic} (see Definition \ref{def-admissibility}).

 We shall separately comment on the case of the Dirichlet and Neumann boundary conditions in Section 3.2.
 By requiring that a solution belongs to the span of appropriate eigenvectors of the Laplace operator, it seems possible to formalize the latter situations as well.
 However, we find the construction slightly artificial.
 Therefore, we decided to go with the boundary conditions given in \eqref{bc}.